turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 $ puts "There are #{produce[:oranges]} oranges in the fridge."
 {% endirb %}

 Notice that the keys end with a colon rather than beginning with one, even though these are symbols.
+This simplified syntax works with Ruby version 1.9 and higher.
+To find out which version of Ruby you have type "ruby -v"

 #### Creating an Inventory